Discover What Our Customers

 It is - and usually, the same conditions will apply.

-If you have been self-employed for less than three years, have struggled to find a self-employment mortgage, or have been turned down for a mortgage, contact the Revolution Finance team.
+Contact the Revolution Finance team if you have been self-employed for less than three years, have struggled to find a self-employment mortgage, or have been turned down for a mortgage.